 Change computer and stay on top

 Change computer every 18-36 months to stay in the loop with the fastest technology (things change so fast that a 3 year old computer tends to be really slow).
-If you change while the previous comptuer is till fairly new, the writeoff i less than if you wait.
-Hance often and the writeoff is relatively small, yet you get to always have the fastest computer.
+If you change while the previous comptuer is till fairly new, the writeoff if you can sell it.

-This speed test shows how Lightroom performs on different MacBook computers:
+This speed test shows how Lightroom Classic performs on different MacBook computers:

 MacBook Pro 15"